gatsbyjs/gatsby/packages/gatsby-image/README.md

 But creating optimized images for websites has long been a thorny problem.
 Ideally you would:

-- Resize large images to the size needed by your design
+- Resize large images to the size needed by your design.
-- Generate multiple smaller images so smartphones and tablets don't download desktop-sized images
+- Generate multiple smaller images so smartphones and tablets don't download desktop-sized images.
-- Strip all unnecessary metadata and optimize JPEG and PNG compression
+- Strip all unnecessary metadata and optimize JPEG and PNG compression.
-- Efficiently lazy load images to speed initial page load and save bandwidth
+- Efficiently lazy load images to speed initial page load and save bandwidth.
 - Use the "blur-up" technique or a
-  "[traced placeholder](https://github.com/gatsbyjs/gatsby/issues/2435)" SVG to show a preview of the image while it loads
+  "[traced placeholder](https://github.com/gatsbyjs/gatsby/issues/2435)" SVG to show a preview of the image while it loads.
-- Hold the image position so your page doesn't jump while images load
+- Hold the image position so your page doesn't jump while images load.

 Doing this consistently across a site feels like sisyphean labor.
 You manually optimize your images and then… several images are swapped in at the last minute